Diabetes and Alcohol: Caution When Mixing

 Guidelines When Drinking Alcohol

 Limit the amount you drink.
-Women should drink one or fewer alcoholic beverages a day.
-Men should drink two or fewer drinks a day.
+Women should drink no more than one alcoholic beverage a day.
+Men should drink no more than two drinks a day.
 One drink is equal to a:

 - 12-ounce beer,

 - 1-½-ounce of distilled spirits, like vodka, whiskey, or gin.

 - Do not drink on an empty stomach.
 Alcohol should be consumed with food, either at a meal or with a snack.
 Some healthy snack options are pretzels, popcorn, and raw vegetables.

 - If you drink alcohol several times a week, make sure your doctor knows this before prescribing diabetes medication

 - Drink only when and if your blood glucose is under control.

 - Have a no-calorie beverage with you to quench your thirst.

 - Try wine spritzers—wine with club soda.
 Wine spritzers have less alcohol content than straight wine.

 - Avoid drinks with a lot of sugar.
 These are usually mixed drinks that have high-carbohydrate mixers.
 These drinks may cause high blood glucose levels.
 Try using calorie-free drink mixers like diet soda, club soda, diet tonic water, or water.